 The sooner you enroll, the more you can save.
 Take a look at the Enrollment Checklist for tips on what you'll need to have handy and enroll today.

 As a participant in the Plan, you have access to a variety of investment options (PDF) to help you build your retirement account.
-Whether you're a hands-off investor, a do-it-yourselfer, or somewhere in between, you can potentially find the right investments for you with the Plan's "three-tier" structure.
+Whether you're a hands-off investor, a do-it-yourselfer, or somewhere in between, you can potentially find the right investments for you with the Plan's three approaches to investing.

 If you get stuck when choosing which funds are right for you, we offer different levels of assistance so you can get the help you need.
 Keep in mind that investing involves market risk, including possible loss of principal.
 As you get started in the plan, we’ll help you understand market risk and strategies that may help you deal with it.

-The investment options are grouped into three tiers to help you understand your choices.
-This also provides options based on how you may like to choose your investments.
+The three approaches to your investment option choices are generally aligned with how comfortable or willing you are to manage how your retirement assets are invested through the Plan.
 Get an overview in How Do I Choose Investment Options? and learn more in the Plan Investment Options Guide (PDF).

-Here is a high-level look at each investment tier:
+Here is a high-level look at each investment approach:

-- Tier 1: Retirement Date Funds – Choose a T. Rowe Price mutual fund based on when you will reach age 65.
+- Do It For Me: Retirement Date Trusts – Choose a T. Rowe Price Retirement Date Trust based on when you will reach age 65.

-- Tier 2: Do-it-Yourself – Create a portfolio of index mutual funds based on your investment strategy and tolerance for risk.
+- Do-it-Yourself: Create a portfolio of investment options based on your investment strategy and tolerance for risk.

-Target Maturity Funds are designed for people who plan to withdrawal funds during or near a specific year.
-Like other funds, target date funds are subject to market risk and loss.
+Retirement Date Trusts are designed for people who plan to withdraw funds during or near a specific year.
+Retirement Date Trusts are subject to market risk and loss.
 Loss of principal can occur at any time, including before, at or after the target date.
-There is no guarantee that target date funds will provide enough income for retirement.
+There is no guarantee that Retirement Date Trusts will provide enough income for retirement.

 Before investing, you should carefully consider the fund’s investment objectives, risks, charges, and expenses.
-This and other information is contained in the fund prospectus, which is available by calling 1-800-422-8463.
+This and other information is contained in the fund prospectus or Fact Sheet, which is available by calling 1-800-422-8463.
 Read it carefully before you invest.